etwynt/Java/README.md

-This was my very first tim eusing Github for my projects and lesson materials.
+This was my very first time using Github for my projects and lesson materials.

 # Welcome to my repository